This interview for the Columbus Jewish Historical Society was recorded at 1175 College

 Molar: The next one we had was a man by the name of Friedman.
 He wasn’t there too

 long.
-Maybe 2-3 years.
-Next one was a Rabbi Gray and he was there about 4-5 years
+Maybe two to three years.
+Next one was a Rabbi Gray and he was there about four to five years

 during the first part of the 1920s.
 By the time the Shul was established, we had a man by